selemondev/nuxt-es-tool-kit/README.md

 ```

 When using the `head` utility, you might encounter a warning in your console that states: `Duplicated imports "useHead", the one from "@unhead/vue" has been ignored and es-toolkit-array is used`.
-This warning occurs because `nuxt-es-tool-kit` array module exports a utility known as `head` and when used together with the `use` prefix it clashes with the `useHead` utility provided by `@unhead/vue`.
+This warning occurs because `@selemondev/nuxt-es-tool-kit` array module exports a utility known as `head` and when used together with the `use` prefix it clashes with the `useHead` utility provided by `@unhead/vue`.

 To resolve this issue you can do either of the following: